 If enabled in STOP mode and configured to generate a Reset when a time-out occurs and the device is in STOP mode, the Watchdog Timer initiates a Stop Mode Recovery.
 Both the WDT status bit and the STOP bit in the Watchdog Timer Control register are set to 1 following WDT time-out in STOP mode.
-For more information, see Reset and Stop Mode Recovery on page 45.
 Default operation is for the WDT and its RC oscillator to be enabled during STOP mode.